Bl4nk44977/Bl4nk44977.github.io/README.md

-# My website with Timberman, using only js to make him work.
+# My website with Timberman, using mostly js to make him work.